Skip to main content

 Upcoming Events

-Supreme Court Lecture Series: Washington's Heir
+Supreme Court Lecture Series: Supreme Court and Politics

 The Supreme Court Historical Society and the Washington Presidential Library are joining together to present two lectures focused on George Washington, the history of the U.S. Supreme Court, and the nation's founding.

 A reception with complimentary beer, wine, and hors-d'oeuvres will take place after the lecture.
-Tickets are available only as a two-lecture package.

 Learn More